King's Lynn to Dereham

 Swaffham had two platforms and was closed in 1968 after the Lynn Dereham line closed.

-The Thetford branch had already closed on the 15th of June, 1964
+The Thetford branch had already closed on the 15th June 1964

-Swaffham in the present day is hidden away and now used as what I could make out a social services centre, and on a Sunday when I visited, a few HGVs were parked up for the weekend in the old station area.
+Swaffham in the present day is hidden away and now used as what I could make out a social services centre and on the Sunday I visited a few hgvs were parked up for the weekend in the old station area.

-To the rear of the station, one platform remains, and this area is used for industrial units.
+To the rear of the station one platform still remains and the area is used for industrial units.

-Swaffham engine sheds are also intact and used as a car repair unit, amongst other trades.
+Swaffham engine sheds also are also intact and used a a car repair unit amongst other trades.

 Swaffham station year unknown credit to Geoffrey Skelsey via Wikipedia

-Swaffham railway Engine sheds are still in use as commercial units.
+Swaffham railway Engine sheds at Swaffham still in use as commercial units

 Taken in 2020